 Can you give a dog human fish oil?

 Only give your dog fish oil supplements created specifically for dogs.
-Human fish oil capsules often contain added ingredients that can be toxic to dogs, like xylitol.
+Fish oil capsules intended for human consumption often contain added ingredients that can be toxic to animals, like xylitol.

 How much fish oil can I give to my dog?